Ann Gloag

-According to The Sunday Times Rich List in 2020, Gloag and her brother, Sir Brian Souter, are worth £730 million, a decrease of £145 million from the previous year.
+According to The Sunday Times Rich List in 2024, Gloag and her brother, Sir Brian Souter, are worth £815 million, an increase of £35 million from the previous year.

-In January 2023, Gloag, with her husband and two other family members, was charged with criminal offences involving human trafficking.
-She disputes the charges.
+In 2023, Gloag put Beaufort Castle, her Category A listed residence in the Scottish Highlands, up for sale at £7.5 million.
+Located near Kiltarlity, 13 miles west of Inverness, the castle was originally built in the 12th century and then rebuilt in 1880.
+Gloag purchased the historic estate, which includes a 26-bedroom principal property, a chapel, six residential cottages and 127 acres of land, in 1994 for approximately £1.5 million.

 Biography

-Educated at Caledonian Road Primary School and Perth High School, Gloag qualified as a nurse, and during a 20-year career worked as a burn unit sister.
+Gloag was educated at Caledonian Road Primary School and Perth High School.
+She later qualified as a nurse and during a 20-year career worked as a burn unit sister.
 She is ranked as Scotland's richest woman.
-She is a trustee of charity Mercy Ships and was involved in its creation of a hospital ship.
+Gloag is a trustee of charity Mercy Ships and was involved in its creation of a hospital ship.

 Stagecoach

 Using her father (a bus driver)'s redundancy money, and working with her brother, Brian Souter, and her first husband, Robin, Gloag established the Stagecoach Group in 1980, running buses from Dundee to London.
-Expansion continued and in the early 1990s, Stagecoach acquired National Bus Company operations in Cumberland, Hampshire, East Midlands, Ribble, Southdown and the United Counties.
+Expansion continued and in the early 1990s, Stagecoach acquired National Bus Company operations in Cumberland, Hampshire, East Midlands: Ribble, Southdown and the United Counties.
 Stagecoach bought further bus operations in Scotland, Newcastle and London, with Manchester being added in 1993.

 Manston Airport

 In November 2013, Gloag took ownership of Kent International Airport, also known as Manston Airport, for the sum of £1.
-Gloag's co-director is Pauline Bradley, a corporate lawyer and former head of joint ventures at Bank of Scotland, described by The Herald as "one of Scotland's most powerful women".
+Gloag's co-director was Pauline Bradley, a corporate lawyer and former head of joint ventures at Bank of Scotland, described by The Herald as "one of Scotland's most powerful women".